algolia/create-instantsearch-app/src/templates/React InstantSearch widget/README.md

 When you are ready, push the git tag and run `npm publish`.

-If you want to publish it as a public scoped package, run `npm publish --access public`.
+If you want to publish it as a public scoped package, run `npm publish --access public` the first time.

 [To know more about `standard-version`, read this →](https://github.com/conventional-changelog/standard-version#cli-usage)